 Commercial Finance is split into two distinct separate groups:

-Semi commercial – This would be shops with residential flats above.
+Semi Commercial Finance – This would be shops with residential flats above.

-Full commercial – This relates to all remaining commercial premises such as offices, warehouses, pubs, factories, land, certain Buy to Lets, guest houses, farms, care homes, schools, football & other sporting clubs, hotels etc.
+Full Commercial Finance – This relates to all remaining commercial premises such as offices, warehouses, pubs, factories, land, certain Buy to Lets, guest houses, farms, care homes, schools, football & other sporting clubs, hotels etc.

 Individual lenders tend to specialize in specific sectors and do not deal in all commercial areas, for instance a particular lender may prefer hotels and guest houses but will not lend on factories whereas other lenders may just lend on farms.
 Historically this long term mortgage funding would have been sourced from traditional high street lenders however their appetite has become very limited since the financial meltdown in 2007/2008, although activity is now gradually starting to improve.
 When the market crashed, commercial property prices took a bigger hit than residential and as a result many high street lenders lost money on commercial property and withdrew from this sector.
 There are now generally fewer lenders operating in the marketplace, which left many current and new commercial property owners and purchasers unable to obtain viable support and finance options.

-So Called “Challenger Banks”, who usually prefer to deal through specialist intermediaries such as UK Expat Pension Reviews and Premier Expat Mortgages have stepped in to help fill the void.
+So Called “Challenger Banks”, who usually prefer to deal through specialist intermediaries such as UK Expat Pension Reviews, Premier Expat Mortgages and Platinum Global Bridging Finance have stepped in to help fill the void.
 Challenger banks are covered by the same regulatory rules as the well know high street institutions and provide clients with the same level of cover with respect to compensation however they are more likely to take a common sense view on cases and are individually underwritten as opposed to the one size fits all tick box underwriting performed by the larger and better known banks.

 As with any finance options, Commercial Finance is agreed depending upon the lenders belief that the commercial property loan will be repaid without difficulties and is split in the following ways: